jgraph/www.diagrams.net-source/_posts/2200-02-18-atlassian-cloud-hosted-comparison.md

 There are very few differences between the Cloud and Data Center/Server versions of draw.io for Atlassian's Confluence.
 If you know how to create diagrams in draw.io on one, you know how to use it on the other!

-In both Confluence Cloud and Confluence Data Center/Server, your data is secure and private.
+In both Confluence Cloud and Confluence Data Center/Server, the security and privacy of your data is critical.
 When you create and edit a diagram, the data stays in your browser and is stored in your Confluence instance.
+Save/load operations are direct to Confluence's server, we don't even see the data in transit.

 The diagram editor interface is the same in both Cloud and Data Center/Server.